Empathy: In educational contexts

 Another growing focus of investigation is how empathy manifests in education between teachers and learners.
 Research shows that empathy is important in developing classroom dynamics, fostering student engagement, and enhancing academic outcomes.
 In 2022, a systematic review of empathy's effectiveness in teaching shows that empathetic teacher-student relationships can result in a positive learning environment.
 Also, a study at Stanford University found that when a teacher applies active listening and emotional awareness approaches, it can lead to a significant (50%) decrease in suspension rates.
 It also shows empathy's ability to lessen discipline issues and create desirable academic outcomes.

 Despite the positive outcomes, The Philosophy of Empathy emphasizes that empathy is deeply connected to morality, which helps us understand that developing empathy in teachers is challenging.
 Learning by teaching is one method used to teach empathy.
 Research also found that it is difficult to develop empathy in trainee teachers.
-Learning by teaching is one method used to teach empathy.
-Students transmit new content to their classmates, so they have to reflect continuously on those classmates' mental processes.
+[Students transmit new content to their classmates, so they have to reflect continuously on those classmates' mental processes.
 This develops the students' feeling for group reactions and networking.
 Carl R. Rogers pioneered research in effective psychotherapy and teaching which espoused that empathy coupled with unconditional positive regard or caring for students and authenticity or congruence were the most important traits for a therapist or teacher to have.
 Other research and meta-analyses corroborated the importance of these person-centered traits.

 Within medical education, a hidden curriculum appears to dampen or even reduce medical student empathy.